makerdao/mips/MIP30/mip30.md

 UNI-LP, SNXRewards, and will also distribute income from direct token transfers.

-To specialise to a given token, a single method must be overriden to implement the claim logic for the given token (e.g. `.getReward()`, `.claimComp(...)`).
+To specialise to a given token, a single method must be overridden to implement the claim logic for the given token (e.g. `.getReward()`, `.claimComp(...)`).

-Existing approaches to this problem were considered (e.g. `SNXRewards` aka `UniPool`, and Sushi's `MasterChef`), but were unsuitable due to reliance on specified reward rates and Maker contract idiosyncracies.
-In particular, designing a reward contract for Maker requires solving the "double reward" problem posed by Maker collateral always being transferrable within the system (see the [`crop` README] for more information).
+Existing approaches to this problem were considered (e.g. `SNXRewards` aka `UniPool`, and Sushi's `MasterChef`), but were unsuitable due to reliance on specified reward rates and Maker contract idiosyncrasies.
+In particular, designing a reward contract for Maker requires solving the "double reward" problem posed by Maker collateral always being transferable within the system (see the [`crop` README] for more information).

 [crop.sol]: https://github.com/rainbreak/crop/blob/main/src/crop.sol
 [wind.sol]: https://github.com/rainbreak/crop/blob/main/src/wind.sol